sarumaj/rust-playground/README.md

 - [restaurant](restaurant): First project using multiple crates and modules, using both a lib and a bin crate.
 It mocks a restaurant with specified menu, limited capacity, and a revenue expectation.
 - [tasker](tasker): A simple multi-threaded application.
 - [temp conv](temp_conv): A simple interactive temperature converter (°C to °F and vice versa).
+- [zoo](zoo): A program using super traits and the new type pattern to implement them.